AGCCS/AGCCS-CTRL22/demesh/README.md

 [...]
 ```

 Here, we first observe the root node to subscribe to `/DEMESH/+/control`.
-The root node will forward any control message the mesh network in the same way it does with messages received via the plain TCP socket.
+The root node will forward any control message to the mesh network in the same way it does with messages received via the plain TCP socket.
 We will also observe  periodic heartbeat publications at   `/DEMESH/+/heartbeat`  from all nodes.
 Once this is functional on the broker side, we may run it in daemon mode, e.g.

 ```
 pi@lrt101:~/ $ mosquitto -d -p 1884
 ```

 Any message published to `/DEMESH/^ADDR^/control` will be forwarded as a node message to the node specified by `^ADDR^`.
-The address format for this purpose is "MAC address without the colons" with `ffffffffffff` for broadcast over the entire mesh network.
+The address format for this purpose is "MAC address without the colons", e.g., `d8a01d54e4a4` for node  _d8:a0:1d:54:e4:a4_.
+As with the TCP uplink, two special addresses are implemented:  use address `*` to initiate a broadcast over the entire mesh network, or `root` to send a control message to the root node.
 In response to any command the node will publish to `/DEMESH/^ADDR^/acknowledge`.
 The protocol (i.e. accepted messages and the format of the expected reply) is documented in [NodeControl.md](./NodeControl.md).